greenelab/deep-review/manuscript.md

 semi-supervised methods that we have discussed reduce the need for labeled examples [@5x3uMSKi].
 The anchor and learn framework [@A9JeoGV8] uses expert knowledge to identify high-confidence observations from which labels can be inferred.
-The adversarial training example strategies mentioned above can reduce overfitting, if transformations are available that preserve the meaningful content of the data while transforming irrelevant features [@Xxb4t3zO].
+The strategies of adversarial training mentioned above can reduce overfitting, if transformations are available that preserve the meaningful content of the data while transforming irrelevant features [@Xxb4t3zO].
 While adversarial training examples can be easily imagined for certain methods that operate on images, it is more challenging to figure out what an equivalent transformation would be for a patient's clinical test results.
-Consequently, it may be hard to employ adversarial training examples, not to be confused with generative adversarial neural networks, with other applications.
+Consequently, it may be hard to employ adversarial training examples with other applications.
 Finally, approaches that transfer features can also help use valuable training data most efficiently.
 Rajkomar et al. trained a deep neural network using generic images before tuning using only radiology images [@x6HXFAS4].
 Datasets that require many of